praveen2410-pk/AES_Algorithm_jmeter/README.md

 ## Prerequisites

-Ensure that you have the Apache Commons Codec library installed in your JMeter setup.
-You can download it from [https://commons.apache.org/proper/commons-codec/download_codec.cgi](https://commons.apache.org/proper/commons-codec/download_codec.cgi). or download the [lib folder](./lib) copy and paste the Jar files on your jmeter lib folder.
+Ensure that you have the Apache Commons Codec and Ivy library installed in your JMeter setup.
+You can download it from [Codec Plugin](https://commons.apache.org/proper/commons-codec/download_codec.cgi) and [Ivy Plugin](https://ant.apache.org/ivy/download.cgi.) or download the [lib folder](./lib) copy and paste the Jar files on your jmeter lib folder.

 Place the downloaded JAR file in the `lib` directory of your JMeter installation.